bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 Rust, but Tokio makes it easier to use by treating async functions like tasks that it schedules for you.
 All you need to do is wait for them to finish.
 Tasks are good to use when you're waiting for a lot of IO operations.
-If you're doing lots of CPU computation, multithreading would be a better approach.
+If you're doing lots of CPU computation, multithreading might be a better approach.

 `#[tokio::main]` is an attribute-like procedural macro.
-It's a convenient way to set up the Tokio runtime.
-It converts the `main` function into this:
+It's simply a convenient way to set up the Tokio runtime by converting `main` into this:

 ```rust
 fn main() {